microsoft/music-explorer/README.md

 Make sure you have the following installed:
  * Windows 8
  * Windows Phone SDK 8.0
- * NuGet 2.1 (https://nuget.org/), Visual Studio extension to install and update third-party libraries and tools in Visual Studio
+ * Latest NuGet Package Manager (>2.7.1) from https://nuget.org/ to enable NuGet Package Restore

 5.2 Using the WINDOWS PHONE 8 SDK
 ---------------------------------

 1. Open the SLN file:
    File > Open Project, select the file MusicExplorer.sln
-2. Install Silverlight Toolkit for the project.
-  * Right click References in Solution Explorer -> select Manage NuGet Packages
-  * Search for 'wptoolkit' and install the 'Windows Phone toolkit' package
-3. Install Nokia Music API for the project.
-  * Right click References in Solution Explorer -> select Manage NuGet Packages
-  * Search for 'nokia music' and install the 'Nokia Music' package
-4. Install Json.NET for the project.
-  * Right click References in Solution Explorer -> select Manage NuGet Packages
-  * Search for 'json' and install the 'Json.NET' package
-5. Select the target 'Emulator WXGA'.
+2. Select the target 'Emulator WXGA'.
-6. Press F5 to build the project and run it on the Windows Phone Emulator.
+3. Press F5 to build the project and run it on the Windows Phone Emulator.

 5.3 Deploying to Windows Phone 8
 --------------------------------